Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 When you finish your training needed for your employment goal, DOR will no longer pay for your training.
 DOR may also stop training services for lack of progress.
 If the training program does not meet your needs, you may consider talking with your DOR counselor about changing your program.
 Click here to read the regulation that explains when DOR can stop training services.

 If you disagree with DOR’s decision to stop your training services, you should immediately speak with your DOR counselor and/or supervisor.
-In the event you are unable to resolve your disagreement, you have the right to request an Administrative Review with the District Administrator, or to request Mediation, and/or a Fair Hearing on the issue.
+In the event you are unable to resolve your disagreement, you have one year to appeal that decision by Administrative Review with the District Administrator, Mediation, and/or a Fair Hearing.
+Click here to learn more about your appeal rights.

 To request assistance in resolving disputes with DOR related to educational training services or other DOR issues, you may contact the Client Assistance Program at (800) 776-5746.